anchore/k8s-inventory/README.md

 ### Missing Tag Policy

-There are cases where image in kubernetes do not have an associated tag - for example when an image is deployed using the digest
+There are cases where images in Kubernetes do not have an associated tag - for example when an image is deployed using the digest.

 ```sh
 kubectl run python --image=python@sha256:f0a210a37565286ecaaac0529a6749917e8ea58d3dfc72c84acfbfbe1a64a20a